lmmontoya-ai/OLD-lmmontoya-ai.github.io/COLOR_AUDIT.md

 *   **Guideline Adherence:**
     *   Correctly uses CSS variables (`--color-border-primary`).
     *   Uses `rgb(var(...) / <alpha-value>)`.
 This will need testing after `--color-border-primary` is converted to `oklch` in `colors.css`.
 The syntax might need to change to `oklch(var(...) / alpha)`.
+    *   **UPDATE (June 5):** The `shadcn-ui` initialization added a large block of its own `oklch` color variables to this file.
+These have been successfully isolated and are intended only for `shadcn-ui` components.
+The conflicting `@layer base` styles that `shadcn-ui` added, which overrode the body background and text colors, have been removed.
 *   **Recommendations:**
     *   Verify scrollbar styling after `oklch` conversion of `--color-border-primary`.